- What is the mission of VBAC Facts?

 The average person who attends the in-person class drives 47 minutes one way.
 16% drive between 1 – 2 hours and 9% drive over two hours!
 So don’t let distance be a barrier to learning.
 That said, remember that the webinars are available so you can take the class from the comfort of your home and have a 30 second commute from the coffeepot to your computer.

 There are a limited number of discounted tickets per class for WIC recipients (mother receiving WIC and her support person.)
 Financial aid tickets cannot be sold to transferred to another person.
 For more information, please contact VBAC Facts.

 How can I contribute to the VBAC Facts Scholarship Fund?

-Even though VBAC Facts is not a non-profit organization, financial aid is available for military families WIC recipients.
+Even though VBAC Facts is not a non-profit organization, financial aid is available for WIC recipients.
 The VBAC Facts Scholarship Fund was established in January 2013 and is made possible by generous supporters who wish to make the class available to a larger audience that may not otherwise be able to attend.
 When the fund depletes, financial aid will no longer be available, but you can help this program stay viable by making a contribution.
 Please note that as VBAC Facts is not a non-profit organization, your contribution is not tax deductible.

 Scholarship recipients share why this program is important:

 “I would love to actually experience the birth of my second child and the days following, instead of being incapacitated with pain and barely able to sit up to nurse my baby.
 This gives me the excitement and hope of a second chance to give birth naturally. ” – Mom with a prior cesarean & scholarship recipient, California